 These "Vamdrenel", or literally "people's life", also took on a very important secondary function.
 The tall towers next to the ocean provided the Vamdrenai with advanced warning of Uruk'eald raiding fleets.
 Although in recent years the raids have become less common, they still occur.
 The Uruk have learned, however, that the Vamdrenai are not as easy a target than they once were.
-Still, you would be hard-pressed to find a Vamdrenai who feels fully comfortable around the Uruk'eald, if not altogether distrust them.
+Still, you would be hard-pressed to find a Vamdrenai who feels comfortable around the brutes, if they do not outright hate them.